eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-15_steem-ua-favors-witnesses-but-only-when-they-are-active.md

 - - -

-This page is synchronized from the post: [Steem-UA Favors Witnesses - but only when they are active](https://steemit.com/@justyy/steem-ua-favors-witnesses-but-only-when-they-are-active)
+This page is synchronized from the post: ['Steem-UA Favors Witnesses - but only when they are active'](https://steemit.com/@justyy/steem-ua-favors-witnesses-but-only-when-they-are-active)